mysticetus-inc/dotcom/site/content/feature/reporting/_index.md

 Seriously.
 We'll bet you a dollar your Excel formulas for calculating effort/environmental totals are wrong.
 For example, good luck writing an Excel formula to iterate over thousands of GPS trackmarks and apply those geo-locations to effort states constrained by lease area geo-polygons to get total time/distance in lease area, broken down by effort and environmental state.

 But that's one of the things Mysticetus does, accurately.
-Isn't it awesome living in the future?

 **Mysticetus automates and standardizes the report generation process**
 With Mysticetus automatic report generation – Reports are generated with the press of a single button.
 Mysticetus’s report generation feature also eliminates dependencies on expensive GIS services during post processing in most cases.